-Where council becomes aware of any breaches by licensed asbestos removalists, council will report this to SafeWork NSW
+Where council becomes aware of any breaches by licensed asbestos removalists, council will prohibit further works and report this to SafeWork NSW.

-14.6.3 Clearance inspections and certificates
+15.6.3 Clearance inspections and certificates

-Where council commissions any licensed asbestos removal work, council will ensure that once the licensed asbestos removal work has been completed, a clearance inspection is carried out and a clearance certificate is issued by an independent licensed asbestos assessor (for Class A asbestos removal work) or an independent competent person (in any other case) before the asbestos removal area is reoccupied.
+Where council commissions any licensed asbestos removal work, council will ensure that once the licensed asbestos removal work has been completed, a clearance inspection is carried out and a clearance certificate is issued by an independent licensed asbestos assessor (for Class A asbestos removal work) or an independent competent person (in any other case) before the asbestos removal area is re-occupied.
 The assessor or independent person will be a third party who is suitably licenced and qualified to conduct clearance inspections and issue clearance certificates.